Prostate matters is a not for profit organisation committed to providing free information about prostate issues from leading Clinical Authorities.

-Its aim is to provide potential patients and their families and friends with the best state of the art information on the diagnosis and treatment of prostate problems and which hospitals and doctors provide them.
+Its aim is to provide potential patients and their families and friends with the best state of the art information on the diagnosis and treatment of prostate disease and which hospitals and doctors provide them.

 About Prostate Matters

 Prostate Matters believes that the best possible information on prostate issues should be universally available to everyone.

 The content of prostate matters is authorised and edited by the clinical panel of Prostate Matters.
 Members of this panel are leading clinical authorities on the prostate in the UK and consist of Surgeons, Geneticists, Histopathologists, Oncologists and Radiologists.

 Professor Roger Kirby, President of the Royal Society of Medicine (RSM) comments

 As a urologist with over 35 years clinical experience of treating BPH, Prostate Cancer, and Prostatitis, I know how worrying prostate problems can be for patients.
 I am delighted to be associated with Prostate Matters as it provides up-to-date information on all things prostatic, in understandable English

 Symptoms that may be experienced, are referred to as Lower Urinary Tract Symptoms (LUTS), a group of clinical symptoms involving the bladder, urinary sphincter, urethra, and, in men, the prostate.
 LUTS is a preferred term for prostate related problems.